-Rethink Group processes personal data in relation to its own staff, work-seekers and individual client contacts.
+Rethink Investment processes personal data in relation to its own staff, work-seekers and individual client contacts.
 It is vitally important that we abide by the principles of the Data Protection Act 1998 set out below.
-Rethink Group holds data on individuals for the following general purposes:
+Rethink Investment holds data on individuals for the following general purposes:

-The Data Protection Act 1998 requires Rethink Group as data controller to process data in accordance with the principles of data protection.
+The Data Protection Act 1998 requires Rethink Investment as data controller to process data in accordance with the principles of data protection.
 These require that data shall be:

 From a security point of view, only those staff listed in the appendix should be permitted to add, amend or delete data from the database.
 However all staff are responsible for notifying those listed where information is known to be old, inaccurate or out of date.
 In addition all employees should ensure that adequate security measures are in place.
 For example:

 Destroying or disposing of personal data counts as processing.
 Therefore care should be taken in the disposal of any personal data to ensure that it is appropriate.
 For example, it would have been more appropriate to shred sensitive data than merely to dispose of it in the dustbin It should be remembered that the incorrect processing of personal data e.g. sending an individual’s details to the wrong person; allowing unauthorised persons access to personal data; or sending information out for purposes for which the individual did not give their consent, may give rise to a breach of contract and/or negligence leading to a claim against Rethink Investment for damages from an employee, work-seeker or client contact.